TERMS · GLOSSARY OF THE FRAMEWORK

 Male and female versions

-Swami Muktibodhananda's commentary on the Hatha Yoga Pradipika (Bihar School of Yoga) is unusually explicit that mula bandha has a different anatomical point of engagement for men and women:
+The Hatha tradition is not unanimous on whether the engagement is anatomically identical or anatomically different by sex.
+Swami Muktibodhananda's commentary on the Hatha Yoga Pradipika (Bihar School of Yoga) is the most-cited source for a sex-specific reading; on Muktibodhananda's account, mula bandha has a different anatomical point of engagement for men and women:

-• Male — the perineum proper (the point between anus and scrotum); the contraction draws upward and slightly forward
+- Male (per Muktibodhananda) — the perineum proper (the point between anus and scrotum); the contraction draws upward and slightly forward

-• Female — the cervical region internally; the contraction is finer and engages a higher and more interior point
+- Female (per Muktibodhananda) — the cervical region internally; the contraction is finer and engages a higher and more interior point

 Primary sources

-• Hatha Yoga Pradipika, chapter III, with Swami Muktibodhananda's commentary (Bihar School of Yoga edition) — the male/female distinction
+- Hatha Yoga Pradipika, chapter III (Mudras and Bandhas), with Swami Muktibodhananda's commentary (Bihar School of Yoga edition) — the canonical reference for mula bandha; the male/female anatomical distinction is drawn most explicitly in Muktibodhananda's commentary — Sinh base translation of HYP III, Sacred Texts

-• Mantak Chia, Healing Love Through the Tao — the Taoist parallel ("orgasmic upward draw")
+- Mantak Chia, Healing Love Through the Tao — the Taoist parallel; the upward cultivation of orgasmic energy is the broad concept, with the specific terminology varying by edition

 In motion